 Work Placements We recognise that young people need to be supported so they can become our future veterinary surgeons, nurses and animal carers.
 We realise the difficulty in securing student work placements due to the additional financial, health & safety and supervisory support required.
-In partnership with our local schools, colleges and universities we occasionaly offer a limited number of places to those motivated in pursuing a career in animal care.
+In partnership with our local schools, colleges and universities we have helped over 50 students gain work placemets to help them pursue a career in animal care.
 Mental Health - We have in the past supported a few adults and young people with complex mental health needs to engage in work experience, however as a small business we are currently unable to offer the level of support required to deliver this.

 Many people become anxious at the thought of leaving their beloved cat in someone else’s care while they are away, some to the extent that they feel quite unable to go on holiday, even for a couple of days.
 But there are excellent boarding catteries available.
 Question is, how do you gauge the quality?